sebastian-veed-io/draft-js/docs/APIReference-APIMigration.md

 that the methods which were previously accessed on `DraftEntity` are now moved to the `ContentState` record.

-The old API was set to be permanently removed in v0.11, but will now be removed in v0.12.
-Make sure to migrate over!

-This API improvement unlocks the path for many benefits that will be available in v0.12:
+This API improvement unlocks the path for many benefits that will be available in v0.11:

 - DraftEntity instances and storage will be immutable.
 - DraftEntity will no longer be globally accessible.